Q. How can I find out of I am eligible for Veterans educational benefits?

-Q. How do I know if I have been ‘certed’ for this semester?
+Q. How do I know if my semester enrollment has been certified?

 A. The Grand View VA Certifying Official certifies all eligible students prior to each semester, but only if you are registered.
-If you register late or want to know for certain that you have been ‘certed’ please contact 515-263-2818.
+If you register late or want to know for certain that you have been ‘certed’ please contact: